-Faculty advisor: Professor Jason Maurice
+Faculty advisor: Professor Charlotte Wilinsky

 Psi Beta is a national honors society in psychology for community colleges.
 Psi Beta is affiliated with the American Psychological Association (APA), the American Psychological Society (APS), and is a member of the Association of College Honor Societies.
 Students majoring in Psychology are invited to join Psi Beta when they have shown evidence of excellence in psychology in four ways.
 First, students must have completed at least three courses in psychology at HCC, with a minimum grade of B. Second, students must achieve an overall GPA of 3.5 or higher.
 Third, students must demonstrate a genuine interest in psychology and high standards in personal behaviors.
 Finally, students must be endorsed for induction by at least one member of the HCC psychology faculty.

-Faculty advisor: Professor Michelle Williams
+Faculty advisors: Professor Michelle Williams and Professor Terri Kinstle

 The purpose of psychology is to give us a completely different idea of the things we know best."